• About Texas Travel Talk

 10. Milton Reimers Ranch Park

 Reimers Ranch Park is Central Texas’ nature in the raw.
-Climb a limestone cliff, ride your bike on the trails, fish, or go for a hike.
-Come summertime, swimming in the Pedernales River is allowed.
+Climb a limestone cliff, ride your bike on the trails, fish, or hike.
+Swimming in the Pedernales River is allowed during summertime.

 11. Pedernales Falls State Park

-Only a short drive from Dripping Springs is Pedernales Falls State Park.
+Only a short drive from Dripping Springs to Johnson City is Pedernales Falls State Park.
 It’s gorgeous, and the water was surreal.
 Admission is $6 unless you have a Texas State Park Pass.
 Swimming is allowed, but not at the falls.
 I highly recommend going, especially if you have kids.

 Where To Stay In Dripping Springs